Diagnostic Medical Sonography Emphasis

-The Boise State Diagnostic Medical Sonography Program is one full calendar year long, consisting of integrated classroom and clinical education.
+The Boise State Diagnostic Medical Sonography campus-based bachelor degree program is five semesters long, consisting of integrated classroom and clinical education.
 The student is responsible to provide transportation to and from their assigned clinical sites.

-A schedule of the current university enrollment fees, financial aid and student housing information can be obtained at https://www.boisestate.edu or by calling the New Student Information Center at 208-426-1679.
+A schedule of the current university enrollment fees, financial aid and student housing information can be obtained at https://www.boisestate.edu/admissions or by calling the Boise State Admissions at 208-426-1156.

 National Registry Examinations:

 - This one-year program qualifies graduates to write the Abdomen, Obstetrics & Gynecology and Physics & Instrumentation credentialing exams offered by the American Registry of Diagnostic Medical Sonographers (ARDMS).